agyllang/FlightInfoVis/README.md

 Advanced Projectcourse in Interactive Media Technology (DM2799/DM2584 HT21-1)

-# VISUALIZING KTH CO2 EMISSIONS FROM FLYING
+# Project pitch "VISUALIZING KTH CO2 EMISSIONS FROM FLYING"

 Researchers fly a lot.
 This includes researchers at KTH, but KTH has adopted ambitious goals to reduce our CO2 emissions from travel between 2020-2030.
 (While travel has been temporarily suppressed by Covid restrictions, we assume that they will bounce back once restrictions are eased.)